 Divorce in California

 California is a ‘no-fault’ divorce state.
 This means that a court may grant a divorce based upon ‘irreconcilable differences,’ as opposed to on fault grounds such as infidelity or abandonment.
 California law imposes a six-month mandatory waiting period in divorce cases, and a divorce decree cannot be signed at any time before the expiration of that six-month period.
+Our Los Angeles divorce lawyers have extensive experience handling all aspects of divorce, including divorce mediation, divorce process, executive divorce, high asset divorce, law enforcement divorce, legal separation, and uncontested divorce.
 See related information: Divorce and Immigration Status.